hbctraining/main/workshops/teaching_workshop.md

 **Consider doing these tasks in tandem with your teaching partner**

+1) **Run code from self-learning.** For R, this should be done in your individual projects on your personal computers (in some cases there are objects you can load).
+For shell, one instructor should be assigned to run code prior to class (instructors share a single training account).
-1) **Decide who will answer which [Poll Everywhere](https://pollev.com/hbctraining945) and email questions, if any**
+2) **Decide who will answer which [Poll Everywhere](https://pollev.com/hbctraining945) and email questions, if any**
    * Often, people don't submit questions until the night before or the morning before class, so check this 30-60 min before class
    * You may not know the answer off the top of your head and will need to do some prep
    * If a question is too time consuming to find an answer before/during class, you can always answer after class
    * These questions can help determine which self-learning sections to focus on
-2) **Run code from self-learning.** For R, this should be done in your individual projects.
-For shell, one instructor should be assigned to run code prior to class (instructors share a single training account).
 2) **Review class homework submissions**
    * Homeworks can be found by searching for your class in [the HBC google forms](https://docs.google.com/forms/u/0/?tgif=d).
 Student answers can be found by clicking on the *Responses* tab
    * Correct answers to homeworks can be found in the links labeled *Answer Key* towards the bottom of the *schedule* page for the workshop on GitHub.
 They are also usually found in the *homework* folder in the Github repo for your course.
    * Most people don't submit homework until the night before, so check this 30-60 min before class
    * This will help you determine what self-learning areas need to be focused on in class
-3) **Familiarize yourself with the zoom/Google polls for your sections**
+3) **Familiarize yourself with the Zoom/Google polls for your sections**
    * Polls (and their answers) can be found in the *activities* folder of the GitHub repo for your class;
    * Answers to polls can be found in the GitHub repo for individual classes
 4) **Pull up materials you will need for the class**